RBin789/multi-person-video-transcription/README.md

 yeah i mean just to think about that and then
 ```

+### Exmaples

+You can find pre-processed examples at MultiSpeech/videos/example-preprocesed-videos

 ## References

 1. The RNN used to detect lip movment was trained using the code from this [Github Repo](https://github.com/sachinsdate/lip-movement-net "Lip Movement Net")